Opiate addiction is a growing problem in the United States and around the world. In the United States, there were more than

 - lung infections from aspiration

-Some people addicted to opiates also have trouble with the law.
-The NIDA estimates that 200,000 heroin addicts go through correctional facilities every year.
 Withdrawal is just one step in the opiate recovery process.
 You’ll likely want to set up a plan for long-term success after opiate withdrawal.
-This can include support groups, as well as mental health treatment.
+This can also include support groups, as well as mental health treatment.
 Other steps may help make your withdrawal experience easier.